-Through our RMS segment, we have been supplying research models to the drug development industry since 1947.
+Through our RMS segment, we have supplied research models to the drug development industry since 1947.
 With over 150 different stocks and strains, we continue to maintain our position as a global leader in the production and sale of the most widely used rodent research model strains and purpose-bred rats and mice.
 We also provide a variety of related services that are designed to support our clients in the use of research models in drug discovery and development.
-We maintain multiple production centers, including barrier rooms and/or isolator facilities, on three continents (North America, Europe, and Asia).
-In 2019, RMS accounted for 20.5% of our total revenue and approximately 3,600 of our employees, including approximately 170 science professionals with advanced degrees.
-In addition, in January 2020, we acquired HemaCare Corporation (HemaCare), a leading global provider of human-derived cellular materials used in the development and production of cell therapies, as part of our Research Products business.
+We maintain multiple production centers, including barrier rooms and isolator facilities, on three continents (North America, Europe, and Asia).
+In 2020, RMS accounted for 19.6% of our total revenue and approximately 3,900 of our employees, including approximately 220 science professionals with advanced degrees.
+In addition, in 2020, we added new services in our Research Products business through the acquisition of HemaCare Corporation (HemaCare) and Cellero, LLC (Cellero).

-Our DSA business segment provides services that enable our clients to outsource their innovative drug discovery research, their related drug development activities, and their regulatory-required safety testing of potential new drugs, industrial and agricultural chemicals, consumer products, veterinary medicines and medical devices.
+Our DSA business segment provides services that enable our clients to outsource their innovative drug discovery research, their related drug development activities, and their regulatory-required safety testing of potential new drugs, vaccines, industrial and agricultural chemicals, consumer products, veterinary medicines and medical devices.
 The demand for these services is driven by the needs of large global pharmaceutical companies that have exceeded their internal capacity or that continue to transition to an outsourced drug development model, as well as by the needs of small biotechnology companies, chemical companies and non-governmental organizations that rely on outsourcing for most of their discovery, development and safety testing programs.
 These entities may choose to outsource their discovery, development and safety activities to reduce fixed costs and to gain access to additional scientific expertise and capabilities.

 We are the largest provider of drug discovery, non-clinical development and safety testing services worldwide.
-We have extensive expertise in the discovery of clinical candidates and in the design, execution and reporting of safety assessment studies for numerous types of compounds including small and large molecule pharmaceuticals, industrial and agricultural chemicals, consumer products, veterinary medicines, cell and gene therapies, biocides and medical devices.
+We have extensive expertise in the discovery of clinical candidates and in the design, execution and reporting of safety assessment studies for numerous types of compounds including small and large molecule pharmaceuticals, industrial and agricultural chemicals, vaccines, consumer products, veterinary medicines, cell and gene therapies, biocides and medical devices.
 We currently provide discovery and safety assessment services at multiple facilities located in the United States (U.S.), Canada, and Europe.
-In 2019, our DSA segment represented 61.8% of our total revenue and employed approximately 10,900 of our employees including approximately 1,500 science professionals with advanced degrees.
+In 2020, our DSA segment represented 62.8% of our total revenue and employed approximately 11,600 of our employees including approximately 2,000 science professionals with advanced degrees.

-Through our Manufacturing segment, we help ensure the safe production and release of products manufactured by our clients.
+Within our Manufacturing segment, we help ensure the safe production and release of products manufactured by our clients.
 Our Manufacturing Segment is comprised of three businesses: Microbial Solutions, Biologics Testing Solutions and Avian Vaccine Services.
 Our Microbial Solutions products and services businesses provide in vitro methods for conventional and rapid quality control testing of sterile and non-sterile pharmaceuticals and consumer products.
 Our Biologics Testing Solutions business provides specialized testing of biologics frequently outsourced by global pharmaceutical and biotechnology companies.
 Our Avian Vaccine Services business provides specific-pathogen-free (SPF) fertile chicken eggs, SPF chickens and diagnostic products used to manufacture vaccines.
-In 2019, Manufacturing accounted for 17.7% of our total revenue from continuing operations and approximately 1,900 of our employees, including approximately 150 science professionals with advanced degrees.
+In 2020, Manufacturing accounted for 17.6% of our total revenue from continuing operations and approximately 2,000 of our employees, including approximately 180 science professionals with advanced degrees.